 - previous lung function

-Generally, treatment is supportive and/or palliative.
-The goal is not to reverse the damage, but to help the patient breathe easier and feel better as long as possible.
-Care may include supplemental oxygen, anxiety medication, and other methods to keep the patient calm and breathing more regularly.
+Generally, treatment is supportive or palliative.
+The goal isn’t to reverse the damage, but to help the person breathe easier and feel better as long as possible.

-- Fibrogenic mediators are being studied for their effects on slowing the formation of scar tissue.
+- fibrogenic mediators and their effects on slowing the formation of scar tissue

-- Fibroblast proliferation, a normal bodily process involved in wound healing, is being examined.
+- fibroblast proliferation, a normal bodily process involved in wound healing

-- New and different immunosuppressant drugs and antibiotics are being tested for their potential benefits.
+- new and different immunosuppressant drugs and antibiotics

-- The removal of certain immune system cells is being looked at to see how this may slow the progression of IPF or reduce the risk of acute exacerbation.
+- the removal of certain immune system cells to see how this may slow the progression of IPF or reduce the risk of acute exacerbation